gucci-ninja/Soft-Eng-Lecture-Notes/4A/4HC3/README.md

     - manufacturing
     - software
     - designers

+### Preview of Design Principles
+1. Discoverability
+    - if we can see what actions are available
+    - perceivable state transitions
+2. Feedback
+    - state diagram: all transitions signal to user
+3. conceptual model
+    - makes model apparent (steering wheel will change direction of front wheel)
+    - force on joystick of 777 planes?
+    - enhances discoverability and feedback
+4. affordances
+    - ways of doing what wants to be done
+5. signifiers
+    - making it easy to discover affordances
+6. mapping
+    - spatial layout of interface
+    - temporal layout (timeline)
+    - makes controls easier to learn
+7. constraints

 ### Tutorial Assignment 3
 - 7 points in backup report + presentation for 2 of the points (1 good 1 bad)